2025-2026 FAFSA

 Key Points:

-If you have any questions or concerns regarding your financial aid application, please reach out to the financial aid office at 954-201-7350.
+If you have any questions or concerns regarding your financial aid application, please reach out to the financial aid office by joining our QLESS - Financial Aid.
 We look forward to assisting you in the financial aid process and supporting your academic journey.

 There are a number of benefits of the FAFSA simplification act, including a more streamlined application process and a better user experience for the FAFSA, expanded eligibility for federal student aid, and reduced barriers for certain student populations (e.g., homeless and unaccompanied youth, incarcerated students, English language learners, and students from low-income backgrounds).